Memorial Day commemorates all Americans who have died in military service for the United States. more

-Diwali (Dīvali, Dīpāwali, or Deepavali) is a festival of lights observed on the 15th day of the month of Kartika in the Hindu calendar.
-Many people in the United States celebrate Diwali each year.
+Diwali (Dīvali, Dīpāwali, or Deepavali) is a festival of lights observed in October or November each year.

 Diwali is one of the biggest Hindu festivals celebrated among many people and communities in the United States.
 Many schools, community groups, Hindu associations, Indian organizations and corporate businesses get involved in celebrating Diwali.
 Politicians, including governors and past presidents, previously made public announcements expressing their greetings and well wishes to Hindus on Diwali.

 Many Indian stores sell jewelry and traditional outfits, such as chiffon saris, as well as statues of Hindu deities and incent sticks used in prayer around this time of the year.
 Many women and girls use mehendi, which is a temporary henna decoration, on their palms.
 It is also common to wear fine jewelry and silk outfits to celebrate this joyous festival.

 Various lights, candles and sparklers are lit on Diwali.
 Some businesses celebrate Diwali with Indian sweets and Chai tea.
 Many homes that celebrate Diwali have assorted sweets, savories and Diwali herbs.
 Some communities organize firework displays and states such as Utah have proclaimed Diwali as one of their state festivals.

 Diwali is not a nationwide public holiday in the United States but it is a large festival celebrated in many towns and cities.
 There may be traffic congestion and parking places may be full in areas where events are held to celebrate Diwali.
 Some Indian businesses may close early on Diwali.